Hawaii Residential Lease Agreement – PDF Template

 Agreement – Landlord must furnish a copy of the written rental agreement (§ 521-43(d)).

 Rent Receipts – Landlord must furnish written receipts for rents paid at the time of payment (§ 521-43(e)).

 Identification – Tenant must receive, in writing, the names and addresses of both the individual authorized to manage the premises and the owner of the property (or their authorized representative) (§ 521-43(a)).

 Inventory – Before tenant moves in, landlord must provide an inventory of the premises (condition, furnishings, appliances, etc.) (§ 521-42).

 Lead-Based Paint – Disclosure that must be provided to tenants if the property was built before January 1, 1978.

 Rent Grace Period

-No State statute (landlord may permit a grace period by including a provision in the contract).
+No State statute but a landlord may permit a grace period as long as a provision is included in the contract.